austinkelleher/conflogger/README.md

 ## Usage

-Conflogger can take a provided logger and add methods that yield noops that do not exist
+Conflogger can take a provided logger and fill methods that do not exist

 ```js
 const conflogger = require('conflogger');